yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54G3G.rst

 = Linksys WRT54G3G =

-/!\ '''NOTE:''' This device is not yet fully supported.
-[With Kamikaze 7.06, my g3g v1.1 is working just fine, could someone explain what isn't supported?
-Or remove the note.]
+This device works fine with OpenWRT Kamikaze 7.06 and 7.07.
+Earlier versions may not fully support this device.

 This device seems to be a normal ["OpenWrtDocs/Hardware/Linksys/WRT54G"] with a !CardBus.